-The Asian Pacific region is consistently thought of as the primary destination for outsourcing and offshoring of business processes across many industries.
-In the past, India and China have received the majority of the attention for these practices due in part to their large workforces.
-However, based on overall workforce objectives the top five markets in the APAC region consistently out preform both India and China over the past five years.
+The Asian Pacific region is thought of as the primary destination for outsourcing and offshoring.
+In the past, India and China have received most of the attention, due in part to the size of their workforce.
+However, the top five markets in the APAC region consistently out preform both India and China.
 These markets present a combination of quality skills, capability, English proficiency and availability plus a more flexible regulatory environment.

 Hong Kong returned to the top ranked position in both the global and regional rankings in 2018.
 In the past Hong Kong dropped out of the top spot due to the addition of factors to the Total Workforce Index™ related to the overall operating costs.
 Factors such as the cost of doing business and the operational costs in Hong Kong can be higher than many other markets in this region.

 However, a steady increase in female workforce participation and continuing efforts to close the gender gap contributed to Hong Kong’s rise to the top spot.
 While the work week in Hong Kong has shortened and is no longer an average of 50 hours, it is still higher than most in the region with a higher number of work hours in the work week.
 Higher unemployment in some parts of the labor force represent an opportunity for investment to the right employers.

 Top 5 Markets in the APAC Region

 Average wage, though a great tool comparison, is predominantly driven by the ratio of highly skilled jobs to lower skilled jobs.
 Markets with a higher volume of highly skilled jobs will average higher wages than markets with a high volume of low skilled jobs.
 Therefore, not all markets with lowest wage are the lowest for rates for a given skill.